 The VII Foundation resides at 429 W 45th St, New York, NY 10036 USA and is a charitable 501C3 non profit entity registered with the Internal Revenue Service.
 EIN No 510427657.

 Gary is co-founder and principle architect of the VII Photo Agency.

-Gary is a consultant to the World Press Photo Foundation; member of the Board of Trustees of the Frontline Club, London; co-founder of The GroundTruth Project, Boston; founding Director of the Program for Narrative & Documentary Practice at the Institute for Global Leadership at Tufts University, twice Chair and President of the World Press Photo Award; was a Nieman Fellow at Harvard University in 2009 and is a photographer.
+Gary is a member of the Board of Trustees of the Frontline Club, London; co-founder of The GroundTruth Project, Boston; founding Director of the Program for Narrative & Documentary Practice at the Institute for Global Leadership at Tufts University, twice Chair and President of the World Press Photo Award; was a Nieman Fellow at Harvard University in 2009, a Logan Non Fiction Fellow at the Carey Institute in 2017 and is a photographer.

 Ron Haviv is co-founder of the VII Photo Agency.
 He has dedicated his career to documenting conflict and raising awareness about human rights issues around the globe.